Aitslab/BioNLP/lykke_klara/log.md

 * added code to the re.py script to output a file with statistics for the relations
 * started looking at the visualization in cytoscape
 * started working on the presentation

+### 18/5
+* Used Sonja's script to create artificial train and dev corpora
+* Trained new models using the artificial train corpus
+* Attempted to evaluate the models using the artificial train, the artificial dev and the original dev corpus.
+Ran into major issues with Google Colab, we are currently unable to save our evaluation metrics :(